Soroush-Pasandideh/todoApp_django_RESTfulAPI/README.md

-# todoApp_django_RESTfulAPI
+# todo_backend_django
- developed version of todo app using rest_framework and RESFful API.
+ this is an implementation of the back_end of a ToDo web app using Django and Django REST Framework and RESTful API.